10 Reasons You May Not Want to Work at PD

 If you don’t value Growth, Gratitude, and Glee, PD may not be the right connection for you.

 These 3Gs are integral to how we work and win together as a team.
 When everyone exemplifies a growth mindset, shows gratitude, and shares gleeful moments with each other, even a challenging week can feel amazing.
-At the end of every workweek, we wrap up together with everyone having an opportunity to shout out their gratitude to various team members and hear how others are grateful for them.
+At the end of every workweek, we wrap-up together, having an opportunity to shout out gratitude to team members and hear how others are grateful for them.
 Throughout each workday, one can experience both intensity and hilarity, sometimes in the same working session.
 It’s because we’re tenacious pros at work and mischievous jesters at play.
 The cliché ‘work hard, play hard’ is a simple way to capture this shared spirit.
 But this way isn’t for everyone, especially those most comfortable staying in the middle.

 Lasting Happiness in a Changing World